 Both probiotics and prebiotic fiber are considered important nutrients in a clear-skin diet.
 Prebiotic fiber empowers the probiotics, and they in turn empower your body to prevent acne breakouts before they start.

 Probiotics are helpful bacteria and yeasts that live in your body, helping everything run smoothly.
 They support digestion, fight off harmful bacteria, and help your body maintain peak working conditions.

-For an easy health-boost, probiotics can be consumed in foods like pickles, miso, and certain types of yogurt.
-They are an important part of a clear-skin diet, and may help prevent acne by relieving INFLAMMATION and balancing INSULIN levels.
+For an easy health boost, probiotics can be consumed in foods like pickles, miso, and certain types of yogurt.
+They are an important part of a clear-skin diet and may help prevent acne by relieving INFLAMMATION and balancing INSULIN levels.

-PRP is a component of human blood with a heavy concentration of platelets, cells which help with clotting and wound recovery.
+PRP is a component of human blood with a heavy concentration of platelets, cells that help with clotting and wound recovery.
 It is sometimes used in PRP facials, aka VAMPIRE FACIALS, which supposedly give skin a youthful glow.

 Psoriasis is a recurring skin condition that most commonly appears around the knees, elbows, scalp, and lower back.
 The condition causes red, scaly patches, which may feel itchy or sore.
 These patches may be small and scattered, or cover large areas of skin.

 There is no cure for psoriasis, but it often goes through a cycle of flare-ups and remission.
 Certain topical ingredients, like jojoba oil, can also help treat the appearance and discomfort of a psoriasis flare-up.